Parental Controls and Internet Summers

 IXL – personalized practice in all content areas for K-12.
 Some content is free, $20/month for membership.

 Prodigy – Free math program for students in grades 1-8.
-Set up in an engaging game format that students love.
+Set up in an engaging game format, so for this reason students love it.

 Kahoot – Game used by teachers for review/test practice.
-Popular with students, takes a bit of setup.
+Popular with students, however it takes a bit of setup.
 Many free options, paid is $4-$20/month.

-National Geographic – Kids – Very kids friendly and great content, free
+National Geographic – Kids – Very kids friendly and great content, free.
+An overlooked resource!

 EPIC – Free for 30 days (or totally free if teachers provide a “class code”).
 Access to 40,000 ebooks for kids of all ages in English and Spanish.